Applications are not yet open for Summer 2020.

 School of Criminology and Criminal Justice email@example.com

-Students will be housed in double-occupancy rooms at the Prima Kings Hotel in Jerusalem throughout the duration of the program.
+Students will be housed in shared rooms at the Prima Kings Hotel in Jerusalem throughout the duration of the program.

 Some amenities of the Prima Kings Hotel include: